 Artificial or non-nutritive sweeteners are sweeteners that do not provide any carbohydrate or calories per serving.
-There are four main non-nutritive sweeteners:
+There are six main non-nutritive sweeteners:

 - Saccharin - Sold as Sweet n Low®, Sweet Twin, or Necta Sweet (pink packet) or as Sugar Twin® (a brown sugar substitute), this sweetener is very stable for baking, but it does have a noticeable aftertaste when used in large quantities.

 - Stevia - Truvia™, Sweetleaf, and PureVia™ are brand name table-top zero calorie sweeteners that are also used as an ingredient in some beverages.
 Truvia™ can be found in some Coca-Cola products and PureVia™ can be found in some PepsiCo. products.
 The sweetening ingredient, rebiana is found in the leaves of the stevia plant.
 There are many forms of rebiana compounds.